futel/dialplan-functions/README-deploy.md

 Note that the URLs are secrets!

-The package and function can be found from the directory tree:
+The package and function can be found from the directory tree.
+The package is "dialers".

 - twilio/packages/<package>/<function>
-- e.g. dialers/dial_pstn and dialplans/dial_outgoing
+- e.g. dialers/dial_pstn and dialers/dial_outgoing

-The URLs are <host>/api/v1/web/<namespace_id>/<package>/<function>.
+The URLs are <host>/api/v1/web/<namespace_id>/dialers/<function>.
 Note that <host> is misnamed because it also includes the protocol declaration.

 ## Update Twilio Programmable Voice stage components to point to URLs

-Update the stage TwiML Application Resources and SIP Domains to point to the instance as in twilio-sip-server README-deploy.
+Update the dev or stage TwiML Application Resources and SIP Domains to point to the instance as in twilio-sip-server README-deploy.

-For the SIP domains, the package is "dialers" and the function is "dial_outgoing".
+For the SIP domains, the function is "dial_outgoing".

-For the Application Resources, the package is "dialers" and the function is "dial_sip_e164".
+For the Application Resources, the function is "dial_sip_e164".

 ---